Fire & Rescue Services

 Number of trucks in fleet: 7

-- Fire Hall No.2: one quint (water tower)
+- Fire Station No.2: one engine

-- Fire Hall No.3: one engine
+- Fire Station No.3: one engine

-The Fire Prevention office provides education services to the public, routine fire inspections of commercial and multi-family buildings to ensure the meet the requirements of the BC Fire Code, and conducts preliminary investigations into all fires to determine their cause and origin.
+The Fire Prevention office provides education services to the public, routine fire inspections of commercial and multi-family buildings to ensure they meet the requirements of the BC Fire Code, and conducts preliminary investigations into all fires to determine their cause and origin.

 The best fire prevention starts at home.